yds12/guarakapa/README.md

 **This is a work in progress.
 Please do not trust it with your passwords.**

-A password manager for the terminal written in Rust.
+A password manager for the Linux (X11) terminal written in Rust.

 Main goal is simplicity: